univieCUBE/deepnog/README.md

 ### tool

 DeepNOG command line tool for orthologous group predictions.
-See README.md in tool/ for detailed usage description.
+See README.md in [tool](tool) for detailed usage description.